yaoweibin/nginx_ajp_module/README.markdown

 # Description

 With this module, Nginx can connect to Tomcat's AJP port directly.
-The backend connections are keepalive, sesstion sticky.
+The backend connections are keepalive, session sticky.
 The motivation of writing these modules is Nginx's high performance and robustness.